jane-shen/T07G5/README.md

 Tetros

 This project is for the class CPSC 233 Winter 2019 at the University of Calgary.
 This is specific to Winter 2019 Lecture 2 taught by Abdelghani Geurbas.
 Tetros is an animation game allows players to rotate falling blocks strategically to clear through rows and gain points as they go.
 This is a GUI version of tetris.
-The graphics are displayed on the command prompt and on a pop up tab and user inputs are required to play the game.
+The graphics can be accessed through the command prompt and are seen on a pop up tab and user inputs are required to play the game.

 Getting Started